rlan/beancount-multitool/docs/index.md

 ### What is it *not yet* good for?

 * The tool supports only transactions with one source account and one target account.
 It does not support [splitting expenses][] as described in Beancount's documentation.
-For example, if there is a hotel bill that combines lodging, food and entertainment costs in one charge, this tool can not help with splitting that expense into three different expense accounts. **Workaroud**: manually edit the Beancount file after conversion.
+For example, if there is a hotel bill that combines lodging, food and entertainment costs in one charge, this tool can not help with splitting that expense into three different expense accounts. **Workaround**: manually edit the Beancount file after conversion.
 * The tool does not support transactions with currency exchanges.

 ## What does success look like for this project?